ChrisJefferson/stacscheck/manuals/quickstart-guide.rst

 Quickstart Guide
 ================

-Go into the directory of your practical submission and run:
+Assuming you have stacscheck installed, go into the directory of your practical submission and run:

-``stacscheck (path to tests)``
+``stacscheck <path to tests>``

-For example:
+The paths to tests may be given, or a set of files you have downloaded -- in which case points stacscheck to them.

-``stacscheck /cs/studres/CS1002/Practicals/PracticalW04-Tests``
+``stacscheck /submissions/Course/Practicals/PracticalW04``

 Some optional command line arguments that are useful to know: